Secondary Tax Calculator

 Does secondary tax apply to casual work?

-When you have two or more income sources in New Zealand, your secondary employment income is taxed at a flat rate based on the expected annual total of that secondary income.
+When you have two or more income sources in New Zealand, your secondary employment income is taxed at a flat rate based on your expected total income from all sources combined (main job plus secondary).
 This prevents under-withholding that would result in a tax bill at year end.

 How this calculator works

-Secondary tax codes (SH, SB, S, ST, SA) each correspond to a flat rate that matches a single NZ tax bracket.
-You choose the code that reflects the bracket your secondary income falls into for the year.
+Secondary tax codes (SB, S, SH, ST, SA) each correspond to a flat rate that matches a single NZ tax bracket.
+You choose the code that reflects the bracket your total combined income (all jobs added together) falls into for the year.
 Unlike primary income under tax code M, no graduated calculation is used — the flat rate applies to every dollar of secondary pay.
-You may still receive a refund or owe a small amount at year end if total income across all jobs lands in a different bracket.
+You may still receive a refund or owe a small amount at year end if your combined income spans more than one bracket.

 Secondary Tax Codes and Rates 2026-27